ncayllahua/GigisPizzaHOL/serverless/gigis-serverless-HOL-FF.md

 ## **Setting up an Oracle Cloud Account**

-As an attendee to OOW/CodeOne 19 you have been provided with access to a free trial account part of Free Oracle Cloud Program with 500$ / 30 days trial.
-This trial is associated with the email address you used to register to event.
+As an attendee of this lab you have been provided with access to a free trial account part of Free Oracle Cloud Program with 500$ / 30 days trial.
+This trial is associated with the email address you used to register to the event.

 Go to [<span class="underline">http://cloud.oracle.com</span>](http://cloud.oracle.com) and click in the “Try for Free” button in the top right: